-The Federal Reserve raised interest rates by 0.5% on May 4 — the largest rate hike since 2000.
-This was the second rate increase in 2022, although the latest hike was slightly more aggressive over the previous increase of 0.25% as Fed Chairman Jerome Powell aims to fight high inflation.
-Powell said he anticipates further interest rate hikes will be on the table in future meetings this year, so consumers can expect interest rates to continue to go up through the duration of the year.
+The Federal Reserve raised interest rates by 0.75% on June 15 in the biggest increase since 1994.
+This was the third rate increase in 2022 and the most aggressive in the Fed’s efforts to rein in soaring inflation.
 This means prospective homebuyers, homeowners with variable mortgages and investors will begin to feel the effects of rising interest rates, if they’re not already.
 To protect your money, here’s what to watch for when interest rates go up.

 Variable loan costs rise.

 Borrowers holding a variable prime rate loan, also known as an adjustable rate loan, will see their payment amounts rise as interest rates rise.
 Unlike a fixed rate loan, the cost of a variable loan can climb quickly.
 These loans may be mortgages, personal loans or car loans.
 When interest rates are poised to rise, it may be wise to convert a variable loan into a fixed loan or pay off the variable loan as soon as possible.

 Bond markets tend to fall as interest rates rise.
 In May, Fed Chair Jerome Powell announced the central bank would reduce its $9 trillion stockpile of Treasury bonds and mortgage-backed securities starting in June to further reduce market liquidity.
 U.S. Treasury bond yields are currently up year over year and month over month, and as bond investors face future Fed action and interest rate hikes that may affect yields, individuals may wish to adjust their investment strategies accordingly.